sharife/goldenthread-v2/site/content/programs/_index.md

       for young audiences, with plays based on traditions and folklore from the Middle East.
   - cta: Learn more
-    heading: New Play Development
-    imageUrl: /img/hero-ftp-fifthstring.jpg
-    link: /programs/new-plays
-    text: >-
-      Golden Thread ensures the discovery and development of new playwrights and plays through four distinct programs: _Middle East America, Kimia_, _Islam 101_, and _New Threads Staged Reading Series_.
-  - cta: Learn more
     heading: New Threads Reading Series
     imageUrl: /img/hero-new-threads.jpg
     link: /programs/new-threads